ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 Area describes how far from its Origin a spell's effect reaches, and the shape of its reach.
 A spell's Area moves with its Origin (if the Origin moves).

 - If a spell doesn't specify an Area, its Area is Individual.
-Individual Area spells affect only the creature or object that they originate from.
 - Spells with an Area affect everything matching their Target (e.g. all creatures, all objects) within the space described by that Area.

 Spells with an Area of Individual require you to specify which targets to affect within their range.
 You must be aware of those targets to affect them — you don't need to be aware of targets affected by a non-Individual Area.